raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 };
 ```

 It is clearly deterministic, there is only one unambiguous transition that cana be performed at any time.
-Now, here is a recognizer that recognizes a single pair of parentheses, it is very obviously a finte state automaton:
+Now, here is a recognizer that recognizes a single pair of parentheses, it is very obviously a finite-state automaton:

 ```javascript
 const pair = {